Venom120/Youtube-downloader/README.md

 Youtube Video and Audio downloader for Android and Pc

 ## Requirements
--For windows
+-For windows only
     `pip install -r requirements.txt`
--For Android
-    no need

 ## Windows